Deep Dive

 3. Near-term Market Outlook

-What it means: The near-term bias is neutral-to-bearish, contingent on holding key technical levels.
+What it means: The bias is neutral-to-bearish, dependent on broader market health.

 Conclusion